plushkinqt/VIS/README.md

 # Virtualization Innovation Solutions :satellite:

 VIS is web based application for distributed management of virtual machines.
-This is Back-end part of the application done in Java EE, also JAX-RS, JPA and Hibernate.
+This is web back-end part of the application.

+### :package: Technologies used:
+* Java EE
+* JAX-RS
+* JPA
+* Hibernate
+* Maven
+* Glassfish
+* Tomcat